Temporal Representation Learning on Monocular Videos for 3D Human Pose Estimation: Related Work

 Several works have nonetheless focused on extracting time-varying features, yet in different contexts.
 Harley \etal \cite{Harley20} use RGB and depth from $n$ time-steps to map 2.5D features to a 3D latent space, and then use the camera pose at time-step $n+1$ to predict the 2D latent features for that time-step.
-While~\cite{Harley20} exploits depth, other works~\cite{Sermanet18, Anand19, Chen20} leverage CSS, with~\cite{Sermanet18, Anand19} using it in single-view videos.
+While~\cite{Harley20} takes depth as input in addition to RGB, other works~\cite{Sermanet18, Anand19, Chen20a} leverage CSS, with~\cite{Sermanet18} and ~\cite{Anand19} using it for only single-view RGB videos.
 However, they do no use any decoder to reconstruct the images from the latent features, thus opening the door to losing valuable information about the observed context.
-We will demonstrate that for the pose estimation task our encoding/decoding approach yields richer features.
+In addition, these approaches do not split the latent space, which is equivalent to only learning the time-variant component.
+We will demonstrate that for the pose estimation task our encoding/decoding approach with latent split that applies the contrastive loss only to the time-variant component yields richer features.

-Unsupervised learning methods have also been developed for 2D keypoint estimation~\cite{thewlis17, Zhang18b, Wiles18a, Jakab18, thewlis19, lorenz19, jakab20}.
+Unsupervised learning methods have also been developed for 2D keypoint estimation~\cite{Thewlis17a,Zhang18b, Wiles18a,Jakab18, thewlis19, lorenz19, jakab20}.
 Some of these~\cite{Zhang18b, Wiles18a, Jakab18, lorenz19, jakab20} learn separate features for pose and appearance, as we do.
 However, being designed for 2D keypoint estimation, they either explicitly detect 2D keypoints or generate heatmaps, and extending them to 3D pose estimation remains unadressed.
 Furthermore, whereas we learn to detect our subject without supervision, these methods rely on ground-truth bounding box locations.

-The approach most closely related to ours is DrNet~\cite{Denton17}, which disentangles each frame into pose and content.
-DrNet uses a discriminator that distinguishes frames extracted from the same video from ones extracted from different videos and encourages the encoder to produce latent representations that do not carry any information about whether they come from the same or different videos.
-This, however, fails in cases where the two videos feature different kinds of activities---for example, running in one and sitting on the floor in the other.
-In this scenario, the pose still indicates if the frames come from the same video or not, which precludes disentanglement.
+\subsection{Multi-View Approaches}

-\parag{Multi-View Approaches.}
+The difficulty of performing unsupervised learning using a single camera has led to the development of several multi-view approaches~\cite{Zhou17a, Moniz18,Sermanet18, Tian19, Rhodin18b,Rhodin19a}.
+While some of them are semi-supervised~\cite{Rhodin18a, Mitra20}, here, we focus only on fully unsupervised learning, where no pose labels are used when training the feature extraction model.